Heritage Science Data Service

 See all

-The Heritage Science Data Service (HSDS) is thrilled to announce its official launch!
-The...
+The Heritage Science Data Service is proud to be a sponsor of the National...

 The HSDS arises from the award of £14.4M under the AHRC’s Research Infrastructure for Conservation and Heritage Science (RICHeS) Programme.
 The primary aim of the HSDS is to provide comprehensive digital research services that empower arts and humanities professionals, heritage experts and scientists.
 It will achieve this through: